dhabyx/plasma-simpleMonitor/README.md

 Use launch.sh script to launch and debug plasma-simpleMonitor plasmoid without install it.

+If you love QtCreator IDE visit the [wiki](https://github.com/dhabyx/plasma-simpleMonitor/wiki) for more details.

 License
 =======
 Simple Monitor for Plasma is licensed under the GNU General Public License Version 3 or later.